zkraus/YamlConfiger/docs/usage.md

 # Usage

-Configuration for YamlConfiger is specified in a *template*.
+Configuration for yacfg is specified in a *template*.
 This is a directory containing files using the Jinja 2 template syntax.

 To generate a configuration, specify a *profile* containing values substituted into the template.